frankspaceyhelder/Auto-Agenda-App/README.md

 ### **General Overview**

-The main objective of **Auto Agenda Taller** is to simplify the way workshops handle appointments and services, providing clients with a user-friendly way to book appointments while enabling workshop staff to efficiently manage workflow.
+The main objective of **Auto Agenda Workshop** is to simplify the way workshops handle appointments and services, providing clients with a user-friendly way to book appointments while enabling workshop staff to efficiently manage workflow.
 The application is structured into three main user roles: **Administrator**, **Mechanic**, and **Client**, each with its own dashboard and specific functionalities.

 ## **Technologies Used**